 That means trust is a two-way street.

-But what does it mean for managers in the context of managing a remote team?
+But what does it mean for managers in the context of managing remote team members?
 How can you tell if your employees aren’t slacking off and not getting the job done?

 This is a common concern of many managers, despite 77% of employees reporting that they’re more productive when they telecommute.